hungqng/tax-calculator/README.md

 # tax-calculator
-A simple calculator CML app using Python
+- A simple calculator CML app using Python
+- A WIP project

+## Built With:
+1. Python
+4. Visual Studio Code